 We encourage developers and their agents to engage in discussions with us for major development proposals.
 This helps provide early indications of our view of a scheme.
-Discussions can also clarify the information requirements for subsequent applications, help improve the quality of development proposals, assist in providing certainty to developers, and save time and money on working up proposals.
+Discussions can also clarify the information needed for subsequent applications, help improve the quality of proposals and save time and money on working up proposals.

-The more information you are able to supply, the more comprehensive our response will be.
+The more information you are able to supply, the more detailed our response will be.

 Delivering major developments - a pre-application guide outlines the procedure.

 Face to face advice is available on these dates.
 Please fill out a pre-application meeting request.

 There is a charge for this service which is reviewed annually.